7 Types of Digital Marketing Materials You Must Have

 When you meet someone nowadays, you exchange your company details, and if you want to stay in touch, you exchange phone numbers.

-But in case you haven’t had a chance to talk much, or you want to let the other person know more about your brand, you hand out a business card.
+But if you haven’t had a chance to talk much or want to let the other person know more about your brand, you hand out a business card.

 They can look up your website and even contact you when they have a minute.

 Leaflets and flyers are great ways to cross-sell.

-If it’s your store, you can just put up some leaflets to give a potential customer more information about your company.
+If it’s your store, you can just create some leaflets to give a potential customer more information about your company.

 You can also collaborate with other stores or businesses to share your leaflets, spread awareness about your business, and drive your audience to your website.

 Supermarkets, especially, excel at retail merchandising.

-You will usually see giant banners announcing offers or new products within the store.
+You usually see giant banners announcing offers or new products within the store.
 They also have clear signages, helping the shoppers on their customer journey.